AlexsLemonade/refinebio-examples/README.md

 It also creates a volcano plot and Q-Q plot in order to assess the performance of the linear model.
 *Input:* GSE111111.tsv, GSE111111_metadata.tsv
-*Output:* Q-Q plot, volcano plot, results of DE
+*Output:* Q-Q plot, volcano plot, GSE111111limmaResults.tsv